Path Ranking with Attention to Type Hierarchies: Results

+We compared the performance of APR, paired with various pooling methods, against the baselines; Table \ref{tab:results} summarizes the results.
+All \textit{\textbf{APR}} variants outperformed the prior state of the art on both datasets.
+Directly comparing all methods that utilize LogSumExp pooling (\textit{\textbf{APR\textsuperscript{C}}} and all three \textit{\textbf{Path-RNN}} models), our results show statistically significant\footnote{As determined by a paired t-test, with each relation treated as paired data. ($p<0.05$)} improvement of \textit{\textbf{APR\textsuperscript{C}}}.
+This result indicates that adding types, with the right balance between being generalizable and discriminative, helps create path patterns that allow for more accurate prediction.
+Our best model \textit{\textbf{APR\textsuperscript{D}}}, which further leverages attention pooling to reason about the rich contextual information in paths, is able to improve state-of-the-art performance by $26\%$ on WN18RR and $10\%$ on FB15k-237 with~($p<0.005$).

-In Table \ref{tab:results}, we provide a summary of the experiment.
-Our model \textit{\textbf{Attention (attention pooling)}} performs statistically significantly better than state of the art performance on both datasets.
-This result shows that adding types, with correct balance between being generalizable and discriminative, helps create better path patterns that allows for more accurate prediction. \textit{\textbf{Path-RNN (relation+type)}} achieving higher scores for Freebase data compared to \textit{\textbf{Path-RNN (relation)}} and \textit{\textbf{Path-RNN (relation)}} is consistent with the result in \cite{chains}.
-However, one surprising result is that \textit{\textbf{Path-RNN (relation+type+entity)}} and \textit{\textbf{Path-RNN (relation+type)}} have lower scores than \textit{\textbf{Path-RNN (relation)}} on WN18RR.
-We suspect that the large number of entities and types in WN18RR and simple concatenation of vector representations of these features cause learning from these paths to not generalize even for highly adaptable neural network models.
-The use of abstraction helps our model avoid varying information from individual entities and types, and helps focus on the commonalities for more robust prediction.
+One surprising result is that \textit{\textbf{Path-RNN\textsuperscript{B}}} and \textit{\textbf{Path-RNN\textsuperscript{C}}}, even using entity and type information, still perform worse than \textit{\textbf{Path-RNN\textsuperscript{A}}} on WN18RR.
+We suspect that the extremely large number of entities and types in WN18RR, and the simple feature aggregation method used by these models, cause learning to not generalize even for highly adaptable neural network models.
+The use of abstraction helps our model generalize information from individual entities and types, and achieve more robust prediction.